bolek42/bolek42.github.io/sec/fuzz.md

 By just mutating the file blindly, without any feedback, is called 'dumb fuzzing'.
 It is fairly easy to implement but is also limited in the results.
 For open source software, it is often possible to get some sort of feedback or metric if a mutation makes 'sense' to the application.
-One approach is to use codecoverage.
+One approach is to use code coverage.
 A large bitmap is generated, whereas each bit is associated with one basic block in the code.
 If the basic block is hit, the corresponding bit is set to 1 and 0 otherwise.
 Such a bitmap can greatly improve the performance of a fuzzer (e.g. AFL uses the same approach).